The Penultimate Peril: Plot

-The Baudelaire orphans, Violet, Klaus and Sunny are travelling with pregnant V.F.D. member Kit Snicket to Hotel Denouement, the last safe place for volunteers to gather.
-She tells them that, prior to V.F.D.’s gathering in two days, they will be disguised as concierges to observe the mysterious 'J.S.,’ in order to identify him as a volunteer or a villain of V.F.D.
-The hotel's managers are identical triplets Frank, Dewey and Ernest—Frank is a volunteer, while Ernest is on the opposing side as a villain, and Dewey is someone of legend who many do not believe exists.
-He has created a book cataloging all information of the V.F.D.
+The Baudelaire orphans, Violet, Klaus and Sunny are travelling with pregnant V.F.D. member Kit Snicket to Hotel Denouement, the last safe place for the noble side of V.F.D to gather.
+She tells them that, prior to V.F.D.’s gathering in two days, they will be disguised as concierges to observe the mysterious 'J.S.,’ in order to identify them as a volunteer or a villain of V.F.D.
+The hotel's managers are identical twins Frank and Ernest—Frank is a volunteer, but Ernest is on the opposing side as a villain.

-During their first day of disguised employment, the Baudelaires split up to assist the hotel's guests—Violet assists Esmé Squalor and Carmelita Spats by bringing them a harpoon gun with the help of a manager, Klaus assists Charles and Sir (the owners of the Lucky Smells Lumbermill) by escorting them to the sauna while also hanging "birdpaper" outside a window for one of the managers, and Sunny assists Hal (an employee at Heimlich Hospital) and another manager in locking a V.F.D device onto a door of the laundry room, converting it into a Vernacularly Fastened Door, while meeting with Vice-Principal Nero, Ms. Bass and Mr. Remora (teachers at Prufrock Preparatory School)—all the guests discuss the mysterious J.S., and it was later revealed that Hugo, Collette, and Kevin (the "freaks" from Caligari Carnival) spied on them during these events.
+During their first day of disguised employment, the Baudelaires split up to assist the hotel's guests—Violet assists Esmé Squalor and Carmelita Spats by bringing them a harpoon gun with the help of a manager, Klaus assists Charles and Sir (the owners of the Lucky Smells Lumbermill) by escorting them to the sauna while also hanging "birdpaper" outside a window for one of the managers, and Sunny assists Hal (an employee at Heimlich Hospital) and another manager in locking a V.F.D device onto a door of the laundry room, converting it into a Vernacularly Fastened Door, while meeting with Vice-Principal Nero, Ms. Bass and Mr. Remora (teachers at Prufrock Preparatory School)—all the guests discuss the mysterious J.S.
+It was later revealed that Hugo, Collette, and Kevin (the "freaks" from Caligari Carnival) spied on them during these events.

 Together the siblings discuss which manager asked for what, as each of them ran into a separate manager.
-Remembering a favorite poem of their father’s, Klaus concludes that Carmelita Spats requested the harpoon gun to shoot down a bird carrying the sugar bowl, as Sunny mentioned that Hal and a manager were discussing the sugar bowl (an object both volunteers and villains are seeking for unknown reasons) and the Medusoid Mycelium (a deadly fungus parasite they encounter in the previous book)—the bird's body would then land on the paper, and the sugar bowl would fall into a chute leading the laundry room, which is where the Vernacularly Fastened Door led too.
+Remembering a favorite poem of their father’s, Klaus concludes that Carmelita Spats requested the harpoon gun to shoot down a bird carrying the sugar bowl, as Sunny mentioned that Hal and a manager were discussing the sugar bowl (an object both volunteers and villains are seeking for unknown reasons) and the Medusoid Mycelium (a deadly fungus parasite they encounter in the previous book)—the bird's body would then land on the paper, and the sugar bowl would fall into a chute leading the laundry room, which is where the Vernacularly Fastened Door led to.